WKJC

 WKJC (104.7 FM) is a radio station broadcasting a country music format.
 Licensed to Tawas City, Michigan, United States, it first began broadcasting in 1980 at 103.9 MHz.
 WKJC is locally programmed.

 History

+WKJC went on the air in January 1980.
+The station was founded by John Carroll, then-owner of Tawas City, Michigan radio station WIOS, who noted a lack of a country music format in the area.
+Construction for the new station required $140,000 of studio equipment and construction of a 240 ft tower near Sand Lake.
+From the beginning, the station also broadcast Detroit Tigers baseball games, local high school football games, and a polka show on Sunday nights.
+The station changed its frequency to 104.7 in 1987, allowing it to increase to 50,000 watts of power.
+The station also built a new tower at this point.
+A fire damaged the station's building in August 1987, damaging the station's audio archives.
+This also caused the station to temporarily go off-air and transport its offices to a trailer until they were rebuilt.
+At the time, the offices also housed WIOS and Northern Information Service, a low-power television station in the Tawas City area.

 Between 1993 and 1998, WKJC was simulcast on WKJZ 94.9 FM in Hillman, Michigan.
 In 1998, WKJZ was switched to a simulcast of WKJC's sister station, classic rocker WQLB 103.3 FM (now adult hits as "Hits FM"), which is also located in Tawas City.